Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 Such systems enable:

-This makes the roof rack part of the functional vehicle architecture .
+This makes the roof rack a part of the functional vehicle architecture.

 The history of roof rack systems can be divided into several phases: